PeterNaydenov/shortcuts/Migration.guide.md

 # Migration Guides

+## From version 2.x.x to version 3.x.x

+### Mouse events
+Prevent default is not called by default anymore.
+Handle it manually in the action function if needed.
+Object `event` is available in arguments object of action function.
+That will allow you to use default browser behavior without writing additional code.

 ## From version 1.x.x to version 2.x.x
 There are 2 breaking changes: in action functions and in emit method.
 ### Action functions